RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-10-manage-that-openrov-tether.markdown

 ###Everything Fits
 The new tether management system is small enough to share space with an OpenROV inside a [Nanuk 935 case](http://nanukcase.com/productdetails.asp?node=205).
 The Nanuk case is rugged and small enough to fly as an airline carry-on.

-And when it's time to explore, whip everything out and you're ready to explore.
+Whip everything out and you're ready to explore.

 {% imgcap middle /images/openrov_tether_management_laptop.jpg Ready to explore Lake Michigan. %}